Patreon vs Ghost – A Comprehensive Comparison

 Winner: Tie

-Ghost is better if you want to have private blog posts with multi-media and an email newsletter.
-Patreon is better if you want to livestream or upload a lot of video content.
+Ghost is better if you want to have your own branded email newsletter website with private blog posts with multi-media like images and GIFS and an email newsletter.

 Design and branding